 Price: $22.99 (List: $24.99) Buy on Amazon

 Vanilla Sky (2001) was remastered from a new 4k transfer for release on 2k Blu-ray on November 16, 2021.
-The limited-edition is No. 27 in the Paramount Presents series and along with the 1080p Blu-ray includes a code to redeem a Digital Copy through either Apple iTunes or Vudu via ParamountMovies.com.
+The limited edition is No. 27 in the Paramount Presents series and along with the 1080p Blu-ray includes a code to redeem a Digital Copy through either Apple iTunes or Vudu via ParamountMovies.com.
 Note: Scroll down for the review of the 4k Blu-ray upgrade released on June 20, 2023.

 I have to admit it was kind of exciting reviewing just a plain-ol’ Blu-ray after focusing mainly on 4K BDs and HDR so much.
 It’s also exciting when you come across a Blu-ray that holds up pretty darn well against 4k in terms of image quality, something we’ve found in 1080p-only releases such as Netflix’s The Crown and Paramount’s Star Trek: Discovery series.